 I often enjoy using Google Maps to see satellite images of places I have lived or visited, and places where my ancestors lived.
 There are also interesting websites of local areas (especially tourist websites), many with photographs.
 Another useful source of pictorial views is flickr.com.

-I find that Flickr is also a good place to find better images than my old, out-of-focus holiday snaps.
+I find that Flickr is also a good place to find better images of places I have visited than my old, out-of-focus holiday snaps!
 I'll mention more about this in the coming weeks in my Continual Journeys blog.

 Well, let me know what you have found out... and enjoy exploring!